-Companies that try to contact a lead within an hour of the initial query are seven times more likely to qualify the lead than those companies that waited even an hour longer.
+Companies that try to contact a lead within an hour of the initial query are seven times more likely to qualify the lead than those who waited even an hour longer.
 Companies that wait a full 24 hours before contacting the lead are 60 times less likely to qualify the lead than those who responded within the first hour.

 Quick response time can boost the performance of your sales team considerably.
-Chances are your company is making a considerable investment in marketing to build an online presence, and develop collateral to drum up leads.
+Chances are your company is making a considerable investment in marketing to build an online presence and develop collateral to drum up leads.
 Ensure this investment pays off by responding to leads quickly and efficiently.